Ramadan Fasting Reduces Blood Pressure, Cholesterol, and Blood Sugar: What the Research Shows

 Blood Pressure

-Both systolic and diastolic blood pressure showed significant reductions by the end of the Ramadan fasting month compared to pre-fast measurements.
+Both systolic and diastolic blood pressure showed significant reductions by the end of the Ramadan fasting month compared to pre-Ramadan baseline measurements.

 | Marker | Direction of Change |